larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 get wiped out and.
 And when that happened then then that church.
-You would have to actually key in and and the people of deck actually did that.
+You would have to actually key in and and the people of DEC actually did that.
 They had to key in about 8 or 10 words of 36 foot boards with with the keys.
 You know.